prathik-anand/RAG/README.md

    cd your-repo-name
    ```

-2. Create a virtual environment and activate it:
+2. Create a virtual environment and activate it

    Windows:
    ```
    python -m venv .venv